Difference Between Direct and Indirect Tax: Advantages & Disadvantages

 Choosing the Right Tax Strategy for Businesses

-For SMBs, understanding the difference between direct and indirect tax is vital.
-Whether it’s aligning with the central board of direct taxes or navigating various taxes, seeking professional guidance is crucial.
+For SMBs, understanding the difference between direct and indirect taxes is vital.
+Whether it’s aligning with the central board of direct taxes or navigating various taxes, seeking professional guidance is crucial, especially given the 2024 updates.

 Industry-Specific Examples: